O’Rourke stops in Milwaukee, Madison in first Midwest swing

 “It’s an extraordinary opportunity for the people of Milwaukee to tell their story,” O’Rourke said.
 “I think there are far too many communities that have been under-represented in the national conversation.”

-President Donald Trump carried Wisconsin in 2016 by less than a percentage point, making him the first Republican presidential candidate to win the state since Ronald Reagan in 1984.
+Trump carried Wisconsin in 2016 by less than a percentage point, making him the first Republican presidential candidate to win the state since Ronald Reagan in 1984.
 Hillary Clinton was heavily criticized for not campaigning in Wisconsin during the general election and Democrats are eager to take it back.

 O’Rourke said Wisconsin is “too often overlooked, the conversation does not begin until too late.”
 He said that is what is motivating his visits there and a similar swing that took him through Texas to New Mexico, Oklahoma, Kansas and Colorado in recent weeks.